Caravan and camping site licence

 Licence holder redress

 You are advised to take up any issue with us first.
 If a licence holder wishes to appeal against a condition attached to a licence they may appeal to the local Magistrates' Court or, in Scotland, the Sheriff.
 The appeal must be made within 28 days of the licence being issued.

 We may alter conditions at any time but we must give licence holders the opportunity to make representations about the proposed changes.
 If a licence holder disagrees with the alterations they may appeal to the local Magistrates' court or, in Scotland, the Sheriff.
 The appeal must be made within 28 days of the written notification of the alteration and a notice of appeal must be served on us.

 We would always advise that in the event of a complaint the first contact is made with the trader by you - preferably in the form of a letter (with proof of delivery).
-If that has not worked, further information about making a complaint, can be found on the information for consumers page of this website.
+If that has not worked, further information about making a complaint, can be found on our information for consumers page.

 Public register or database

 The register of sites may be viewed by making an appointment through the office as detailed below.

 The Mobile Homes (Requirement for manager of site to be fit and proper person) (England) Regulations 2020